Hazardous waste planning fee

-When is the Hazardous Waste Planning Fee due?
+2023 Hazardous Waste Planning Fee calculation

-- State-only Extremely Hazardous Waste (EHW) is multiplied by 10 times the current rate.
+- State-only extremely hazardous waste (EHW) is multiplied by 10 times the current rate.

 - Both federal dangerous waste and state-only EHW are multiplied by the rate (risk factor of 1).